RedisLabs/redislabs-docs/content/rc/concepts/clustering-redis-cloud.md

 ---
 While it is a design decision that Redis is a (mostly) single-threaded process and this does keep it extremely performant yet simple, there are times when clustering is advised.
-For Redis Enterprise Cloud, it is advantageous and efficient to employ clustering to scale Redis databases
+For Redis Cloud Essentials, it is advantageous and efficient to employ clustering to scale Redis databases
 when: